meilisearch/meilisearch-js/README.md

 yarn add meilisearch
 ```

-`meilisearch-js` officially supports `node` versions >= 12 and <= 16.
+`meilisearch-js` officially supports `node` versions >= 14 and <= 18.

 Instead of using a package manager, you may also import the library directly into your [HTML via a CDN](#include-script-tag).

 ### Run Meilisearch <!-- omit in toc -->

-To use one our SDKS, you must first have a running Meilisearch instance.
+To use one of our SDKs, you must first have a running Meilisearch instance.
 Consult our documentation for [instructions on how to download and launch Meilisearch](https://docs.meilisearch.com/reference/features/installation.html#download-and-launch).

 ### Import <!-- omit in toc -->